-All Architect-Engineer (A-E) service contracts and public works construction contracts, including those not requiring Board of Supervisors approval, shall be solicited and executed by the Director of OC Public Works, Sheriff-Coroner, Director of John Wayne Airport, or those qualified County officials or department designees identified by the Director of OC Public Works, Sheriff-Coroner, or the Director of John Wayne Airport to solicit and execute A-E service contracts and public works construction contracts in accordance with this Design and Construction Procurement Policy Manual (DCPM) and applicable law.
+All Architect-Engineer (A-E) service contracts and public works construction contracts, including those not requiring Board of Supervisors approval, shall be solicited and executed by the Director of OC Public Works, Sheriff-Coroner, Director of John Wayne Airport, or those qualified County officials or department designees identified by the Director of OC Public Works, Sheriff-Coroner, or the Director of John Wayne Airport to solicit and execute A-E service contracts and public works construction contracts in accordance with this Design and Construction Procurement Policy Manual (DCPM), Resolutions of the Board of Supervisors and applicable law.
 Unless otherwise specified, all references hereinafter to "Director" shall mean all such designated officials or departments.